Uzivatel1/ShoeShelf/README.md

 The application should provide input for purchasing new shoes as replacements for damaged ones (how many shoes, which sizes, and types).
 The application will evaluate which shoe types are the most popular and suggest purchasing those, considering the purchase price as well.

-# ShoesShelf - Project Details
+# ShoeShelf - Project Details

 Analytical solution design: A relational database model for managing a shoe inventory in a bowling alley.
 The application has several tables with foreign and primary keys and is populated with data.
 The SHOES tab demonstrates data filtering.
 The tabs support sorting and pagination.
 The application is designed in English.
 Analytical capabilities of the program are available in the Reports tab: